MintLightning/PS7WebScraper/README.md

 Project:    PS7 Web Scraper
 Copyright:  CS 4540 and McFarlane - This work may not be copied for use in Academic Coursework.

-# Overview of the TA Application Functionality
+# Overview of the Web Scraper Functionality

 # Comments to Evaluators: